 Antivirus apps for Android work in a similar way to the antivirus software you would find on your PC.
 Once installed, you can use them to scan the files on your phone for sneaky software you may have inadvertently downloaded, and the antivirus app will highlight any problems.

 Unlike Windows or Mac-based antivirus software, however, Android antivirus apps do not automatically remove harmful software for you – you have to do this manually once they have been identified.
 Not all virus definitions are up-to-date and not all antivirus apps have the same features.
 The good news is that they quite often provide a lot of added features that can be really useful, such as backup solutions and remote wipe features.

 How much do antivirus apps cost?

-It varies, there are often free and paid versions of the same apps, but in most cases the vital functionality is available in the free version.
+It varies.
+There are often free and paid-for versions of the same apps, but in most cases the vital functionality is available in the free version.

-Android antivirus apps will potentially consume battery, take up disk space, annoy you with notifications and reduce processing speed.
-Naturally, it depends on how you use them and how as to how much they will affect your system, nevertheless most users will never encounter any security threats and see no need to “clog up” their system.
+If you do choose to install an antivirus app, be aware that they commonly consume a lot of battery, take up disk space, annoy you with notifications and reduce processing speed.
+Naturally, how they affect your system depends on how you use them, but the vast majority of Android users will never encounter any security threats or see any need to clog up their system with antivirus apps.

 So what does this all mean?